mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Azure Identity Services

-In Azure, authentication is provided by Azure AD and authorization is provided by role-based access control (RBAC).
+In Azure, authentication is provided by **Azure AD** and authorization is provided by role-based access control (**RBAC**).

-**Azure AD** is for single sign-on (SSO) and application integration - it does not have all the features of Active Directory Domain Services.
+**Azure AD** is for single sign-on (SSO) and application integration.
+It does not have all the features of (the commonly used) Active Directory Domain Services.
 If you want that, then you need Azure AD Domain Services (Azure AD DS), which is a PaaS offering by Azure but it still does not offer all the same features and cannot (yet) be used to replace on-premises ADDS.
 Use **Azure AD Connect** to replicate objects from ADDS.

+**Single sign-on (SSO)** is an authentication method that allows users to sign in using one set of credentials to multiple independent software systems.
+One option available is called **Federation**, where you set up SSO to work between multiple identity providers.

 #### Access Control